Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/model/inheritance/single-discriminator/README.md

 ### SingleDiscriminatorClient

-`SingleDiscriminatorClient` is the primary interface for developers using the SingleDiscriminator REST client library.
+`SingleDiscriminatorClient` is the primary interface for developers using the SingleDiscriminator client library.
 Explore the methods on this client object to understand the different features of the SingleDiscriminator service that you can access.